ZenSoftware/zen/README.md

 This project also provides solutions for the hardest parts of user authentication as well.
 I have strictly kept to the Angular and Nest best practices that are being utilized within the ecosystem.
 This project is an attempt to package the sum total of all the lessons I have learned, and making it publicly available to the community.
 All the services being generated should be fairly self explanatory, and lots of useful NPM scripts have been provided for the various stages of development to deployment.
 Better documentation will come with time. 🍜

 New contributors are welcome!

 > 🎐 "Give more than you take" ~ Peter Hoang

+> 🧪💙🌸 "I love you Lily"

 ---